 Selection process completed: 400 young scientists will participate in the 67th Lindau Nobel Laureate Meeting

 400 young scientists from 76 countries have been selected to participate in the 67th Lindau Nobel Laureate Meeting.
-From 25 – 30 June 2017 they will meet with Nobel Laureates at Lake Constance.
+They will meet with Nobel Laureates at Lake Constance 25–30 June 2017.
 This year’s meeting is dedicated to chemistry.
 Thus far, 31 Nobel laureates have confirmed their participation.

 The young scientists are outstanding undergraduate students, graduate students and post-docs under the age of 35, conducting research in the field of chemistry.
 They have successfully passed a multi-stage international selection process.
 155 scientific institutes, universities, foundations and research-oriented companies contributed to the nominations.
 The selected young scientists originate from big research nations like the US, the UK, Japan, Israel, and Germany, but also from developing countries such as Bangladesh, Myanmar and Benin.